Social Media Editor

 - Help news desks craft social language and procure social-friendly visuals

 - Attend coverage planning meetings and identify stories with new audience development potential

-- Liaise between assigned coverage areas and the Audience and Analytics team to develop and implement social promotion plans
+- Liaise between assigned coverage areas and the audience and analytics teams to develop and implement social promotion plans

-- Stay informed about what the coverage area is publishing on a short- and long-term basis; spot important stories and provide social guidance.
+- Stay informed about what coverage areas are publishing on a short- and long-term basis; spot important stories and provide social guidance.

 Dow Jones , Making Careers Newsworthy

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, protected veteran status, or disability status.
 EEO/AA/M/F/Disabled/Vets .

 Dow Jones is committed to providing reasonable accommodation for qualified individuals with disabilities, in our job application and/or interview process.
 If you need assistance or accommodation in completing your application, due to a disability, please reach out to us at TalentResourceTeam@dowjones.com .
 Please put “Reasonable Accommodation" in the subject line.